iltommi/qdb-documentation/source/api/common.rst

 Fortunately, quasardb provides you with a prefix based search.
 This feature enables you to list all key based on a prefix, in other words, you can list all keys starting with a specified bytes sequence.

-This feature transforms quasardb into a hierarchical database, since with an appropriate naming scheme it is easy to group keys.
+This feature transforms quasardb into a hierarchical database, since with an appropriate naming scheme it becomes possible to group keys.

 C++ Example
 ^^^^^^^^^^^^^